jrkerns/pylinac/docs/source/cbct.rst

 #.
 The field of view must be larger than the phantom diameter + a few cm for clearance.
 #.
 The phantom should not be touching any edge of the FOV.
 #.
+The phantom shouldn't touch the couch or other high-HU objects.
+This may cause
+   localization issues finding the phantom.
+If the phantom doesn't have an associated cradle, setting it on foam or something similar is recommended.
+#.
 All modules must be visible.

    .. warning::